 Composer's Home Named to NRHP

 The National Park Service named The Leroy Anderson House to the National Register of Historic Places on December 31, 2012.
 The house contains an exhibit about Leroy Anderson and is occasionally open to the public.
-For information about visiting the Leroy Anderson House, see the Woodbury page on this website.
+For information about visiting the Leroy Anderson House, see the Leroy Anderson House page on this website.

 Leroy Anderson Bandstand